 School starts, Sloane has been a known quantity since last year, students know she is transgender.
 Clarissa, at Chapmans now, was the ground breaker.
 The younger girls have only a vague understanding of transgender but Sloane is in sixth, her last year at Village School.
 In Manhattan, transgender isn't such a big deal, the LGBT alphabet soup has helped take away the stigma, at least among the enlightened.
 What the unenlightened think is irrelevant.

 Our film crew is back, in Brooklyn for the day's shoot.
-The LA Times article came out a week ago, human interest not critique.
+The LA Times article came out two weeks ago, human interest not critique.
 The column was primarily an interview with Childers, Daria and Dasha.
 Coached by Amaya, the twins didn't wander off topic into how much they like killing people.
-The back story is that the family, specifically Janah and I, became wards of two Russian orphans, no mention of bad mommy or abduction by child sellers.
+The back story is that the family, became wards of two Russian orphans, no mention of bad mommy or abduction by child sellers.
 We created a history of immigrant parents tragically killed and twins with no living relatives, here or in Russia.
 The twins are technically Belarusian, the father they never knew was from Belarus.
 Mother was Russian and the language is interchangeable.
-Documentation is thorough and real.
-Our family is half made up of children we took in, we're a version of Brad and Angelina.
-In fact, the columnist mentioned that very similarity.

 Daria and Dasha were engaging, answered all the questions with sincerity or humor.
 He asked about Murakami Sylk and Daria answered, she is one of our business managers after all.